Quick Facts: Earning an Ed.D. in Kentucky

 Instructional Leadership – School Principal Certificate

-- Receive a passing score on the School Leaders Licensure Assessment and the Kentucky Specialty Test of Instructional and Administrative Practices.
+- Receive a passing score on the School Leaders Licensure Assessment (SLLA)

 Superintendent Certificate

-Applicants for the five-year Superintendent Certificate must fulfill the appropriate requirements for certification, as established in KAR Title 16.
+Applicants for the five-year Superintendent Certificate must fulfill the appropriate requirements for certification.
 In particular, the applicant must:

-- Have at least two years of experience in an administrative position (e.g. school principal, supervisor of instruction, guidance counselor, director of pupil personnel, etc.).
+- Have at least two years of experience in an administrative position requiring Level II certification (e.g. school principal, supervisor of instruction, guidance counselor, director of special education, etc.)

-- Have three years of full-time teaching experience
+- Have at least three years of full-time teaching experience in a P-12 setting

-Note: A few Ed.D. programs in our school listings will prepare you for the School Superintendent Certificate (e.g. Bellarmine).
+Note: At least one Ed.D. program in our listings will prepare you for the School Superintendent Certificate (e.g. Bellarmine’s Ed.D. in K-12 District Leadership).
 However, most universities have decided to develop separate certification programs instead.

 Educational Leadership Jobs in Kentucky